JeremieLitzler/extension-digital-gardener/README.md

-# A very simple but flexible block-site extension for Chrome
+# A very simple but flexible extension for Chrome to weed out distractions on the web

 **🚨🚨🚨 The extension is still in beta mode as long as the v1 isn't released. 🚨🚨🚨**